ajtmr/Git_Practice/README.md

 # Git_Practice
 This is my 2nd Repository
 <br>
-New Update in this repo
+New Update in this repo(Git practice)